FollyMaddy/webshop-tools/README.md

 # webshop-tools

-Working and example scripts for orderpicking automation :
+Working- and example scripts for orderpicking automation :

 bestand-meulen.sh (checks in directory, prints file from in directory, put's file to out directory